 - 1 cup half and half cream or milk

-- Bring the potatoes to a boil over high heat, then reduce the heat to a medium and cook for about 15 minutes or until the potatoes are fork tender.
+- Boil potatoes: Bring the potatoes to a boil over high heat, then reduce the heat to a medium and cook for about 15 minutes or until the potatoes are fork tender.

-- Drain the potatoes and add them to the bowl of your mixer.
+- Drain and add the rest of ingredients: Drain the potatoes and add them to the bowl of your mixer.
 Mix the potatoes using the whisk attachment on medium until mashed.
 Add the butter, half and half, white pepper and a pinch of salt.

-- Mix the potatoes until smooth and fluffy.
+- Mix until smooth: Mix the potatoes until smooth and fluffy.
 Taste for salt and adjust to taste.

-- I used Yukon gold potatoes, but russet potatoes would work as well.
+- Potatoes: I used Yukon gold potatoes, but russet potatoes would work as well.

-- Store leftovers in an airtight container in the refrigerator for 3 to 5 days.
+- Leftovers: Store leftovers in an airtight container in the refrigerator for 3 to 5 days.

-- Freeze mashed potatoes in an airtight container or freezer bag for up to 10 months.
+- Freezing: Freeze mashed potatoes in an airtight container or freezer bag for up to 10 months.

 - Nutrition: Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.